igulernavy/Satellite-Track-App/README.md

-# AI Coding Agent Instructions for SatTrackApp
+# Coding Instructions for SatTrackApp

 ## Project Overview
 SatTrackApp is a web-based satellite tracking application that displays real-time positions of satellites from different countries, with special focus on the International Space Station (ISS).
 The app features a dynamic map interface, country-specific satellite filtering, and live ISS video feed.